day8/re-frame/README.md

 The data flow from `app-db` to the DOM is the first half of the story.
 We now need to consider the 2nd part of the story: the data flow in the opposite direction.

-In response to user interaction, a DOM will generate events like "the user clicked the delete button on item 42" or "the user unticked the checkbox for 'send me spam'".
+In response to user interaction, a DOM will generate events like "clicked delete button on item 42" or "unticked the checkbox for 'send me spam'".

 These events have to "handled".
-The code doing this handling might mutate the ratom, or requrest more data from thet server, or POST somewhere, etc.
+The code doing this handling might mutate the `app-db`, or requrest more data from thet server, or POST somewhere, etc.

 An app will have many handlers, and collectively they represent the **control layer of the application**.

-The backward data flow happens in one (conveyor belt) hop:
+The backward data flow of events happens via a conveyor belt:

 ```
 app-db  -->  components  --> Hiccup  --> Reagent  --> VDOM  -->  ReactJS  --> DOM